-I am always thankful for my family, my children, my husband, my mother and father, brother and family.
+I am always thankful for my family, my children, my mother and father, brother and family.
 My pets too.
 I am thankful for my friends, my business, my life.

 But right now, I am most thankful for Mason giving my happy, beautiful daughter back.
 She’s been so wonderful and pleasant to be around and well, she’s a teenager so that’s not always the case.
 I’m so extremely thankful she is happy and it’s a wonderful thing to say.

 I hope all my American friends have a wonderful Thanksgiving holiday with their families and friends, and that all those who celebrate Hannukah also have a wonderful start to their holiday season.

 I will leave you with an adorable picture of the cute couple.
 Happy Sunday!